stan-alam/splunkFun/01/notes.md

 You select the hostname but unlike the upload option **you can also select which app context to use for the input** Clicking review will display the settings for the input and clicking submit will start indexing the data.

-# The Search and Reporting App allows you to search and analyze Data

-## Also allows you to create Knowledge Objects.

-There are 7 main components.
-The splunk bar is on every screen.
-It allows you to switch between apps, edit account, view system information, view and update configuration, monitor the progress of search jobs and find help.

-THe nav bar helps you navigate the application.

-The Search bar is used to run searches.
-You use the search icon to make searches.

 ### The primary objective is to deliver applied engineering guidance along with Splunk Apps that act as reference implementation.